linozen/exocortex/content/refs/python-for-everybody.md

 print(doc[:3000])
 ```

-##### Exercise 12.4 {#exercise-12-dot-4}
+##### Exercise 12.4

-Change the link-extracting program from above to extract and count
+Change the link-extracting program from above to extract and count paragraph (p)
-paragraph (p) tags from the retrieved HTML document and display the
+tags from the retrieved HTML document and display the count of the paragraphs as
-count of the paragraphs as the output of your program.
-Do not display
-the paragraph text, only count them.
-Test your program on several small
+the output of your program.
+Do not display the paragraph text, only count them.
-web pages as well as some larger web pages.
+Test your program on several small web pages as well as some larger web pages.

-##### Solution {#solution}
+##### Solution

 ```python
 import urllib.request, urllib.parse, urllib.error